rogerlew/rangesat-biomass/dev_notes.md

 (they look okay to me)

-Note: Zumwalt5 has only 6 Ranches
+Note: Zumwalt5 has only 6 Ranches:

-6_Ranch, Krebs, McClaran, Midway, The_Nature_Conservancy, Triple_Creek
+- 6_Ranch
+- Krebs
+- McClaran
+- Midway
+- The_Nature_Conservancy
+- Triple_Creek